|31" 28 oz. - Check Price|

 Perhaps the most notable issue that may take you aback is the price.
 This isn’t cheap, not at all.
 In fact, it’s the most expensive in the Louisville Slugger baseball bat lineup.

 It’s the crème of the crop and the price reflects it.
-You won’t find too many 2018 high school and college bats selling for a higher price either.
+You won’t find too many of the best high school baseball bats selling for a higher price either.

 What this means is that this is no bat for the casual baseball player who plays one or two games a year.

 It’s more for a dedicated player who wants the best tools at their side.

 Then there’s the sound.
 Many of us like the ping sound of aluminum bats we’ve used when we were younger.
 This time, the sound is definitely more like a “thud” than a ping.